 An ILIT is a legal arrangement where a trust owns a life insurance policy, removing the death benefit from the grantor's taxable estate.
 Erie Family Life individual life insurance policies can be assigned to an ILIT through an assignment of ownership form.
 The trust can own the policy from inception, or an existing policy can be transferred to the trust, subject to a three-year lookback rule under IRC Section 2035.
 Once transferred, the grantor permanently relinquishes all incidents of ownership.
 Erie does not set up ILITs; work with an estate attorney to establish one.

-Contact the policyowner's Erie Insurance agent, call Erie Family Life claims at 800-458-0811 option 2 (Monday-Friday, 8:00 AM - 5:30 PM ET), or complete the online death claim form at https://www.erieinsurance.com/contact-erie/death-claim.
-You will need the policy number, a certified copy of the death certificate, and a notarized signature on the claim form or a clear copy of your driver's license or state-issued ID.
+Contact the policyowner's Erie Insurance agent, call Erie Family Life claims at 800-458-0811 option 2 (Monday-Friday, 8:00 AM - 4:30 PM ET), or complete the online death claim form at https://www.erieinsurance.com/contact-erie/death-claim.
+The same line handles both life insurance and annuity death claims.
+A Life Claims Examiner will be in touch within 3 business days.
+You will need the policy or contract number, a certified copy of the death certificate, and a notarized signature on the claim form or a clear copy of your driver's license or state-issued ID.
 Mail the completed claim package to Erie Family Life Insurance Company, 100 Erie Insurance Place, Erie, PA 16530, or fax to 814-461-1238.

 Erie Insurance Group, 100 Erie Insurance Place, Erie, PA 16530-1104